 It is important to remember that if you fail to go to your PD check-in, you will be considered a fugitive and will always be a target for immigration enforcement.
 If you are found, you will be detained and determined to be a flight risk in the future.
 It is extremely difficult to live this way.

 To help you decide what's safe, you should seek legal counsel from an experienced immigration attorney who can guide you through the process and the risks involved in not attending your check-in.
 Your attorney can also review potential options for relief from deportation that might still be available or can help you to reopen your immigration court case.
-Even if you have attended a supervised visit with ICE in the past, you may have a much different experience this time due to the change of the administration's priorities.
+Even if you have attended a supervised visit with ICE in the past, you might have a much different experience this time due to the change of the administration's priorities.

 Second, if you plan to attend your appointment, you should bring evidence that you have been a law-abiding citizen since your last appointment and any documentation showing that the continuation of PD is warranted due to positive factors in your case.
 Consider traveling with a group of supportive individuals, if possible.
 In some cases, it can help to show that strong community support for one's plea to remain in the United States.
 For example, one immigrant activist on an order of supervision held a rally outside his PD appointment location and was allowed to remain in the U.S. for the moment.